Like many bloggers, I started out with dreams of creating a money making blog and generating a significant online income.

 The main tips I can give are similar to ones I have outlined in posts like my Road to $500/Month Blogging:

 - Learn SEO – Write content that targets keywords and focus on building backlinks.

 - Diversify Traffic – Nail SEO to develop organic traffic, and focus on 1-2 other platforms for additional readers.
 Personally, I outsourced my Pinterest marketing and used Tailwind.

 - Reinvest Your Earnings – If you make solid money from platforms like Monumetric, reinvest the money into more content, outsourcing, better hosting, or something that will benefit your blog.
 Your website is a business, after all.

-And, lastly, if you really want to get into Mediavine, I suggest dedicating a month to absolutely push your website if you’re sitting around 20,000 page views
+And, lastly, if you really want to get into Mediavine, I suggest dedicating a month to absolutely push your website if you’re sitting around 30,000 to 40,000 page views

 After a month of long nights, it finally worked.
 If you’re getting close to Mediavine’s requirements, I say go all-in.